 Sophia Samartzis is proof that you can land your dream job – from an internship.
 Sophia has just been announced as the AFLW’s new female talent manager, moving from the Geelong Cats, where she has been assistant general manager for the past three years.

-Sophia Samartzis lives and breathes football, so much so that she wanted to make a career out of it.
+Sophia lives and breathes football, and knew very early on that she wanted to make a career out of it.
 Before she’d even completed her Bachelor of Exercise and Sport Science at Deakin University, Sophia landed a sports science placement with the Geelong Cats Football Club.
 It was so much more than an opportunity to find out how her qualification could be applied in a workplace – it led to career opportunities beyond graduation that she’d never even considered.

 Sophia recalls being certain that she wanted to work in football once she graduated.
 While studying, she was working as Head Trainer at Williamstown Football Club and knew she could take her learnings both on and off the field to an elite level.
 But once she accepted the placement at the Geelong Cats, Sophia realised she could eventually accept a range of roles.
 ‘If you keep your thinking open and don’t start on a narrow path, opportunities can be really broad,’ she suggests.

 During her placement, Sophia was able to demonstrate her ability to be a strong team player.
 ‘Deakin taught me how to work strategically, differently and to think on my feet.
 Those skills have transferred across,’ Sophia says.
 Her abilities were certainly recognised, with the club offering her a graduate opportunity.

 'If you keep your thinking open and don’t start on a narrow path, opportunities can be really broad'

 Deakin University graduate